 Another spot worth mentioning in Brazil is the archipelago of Fernando de Noronha.
 These islands and islets lie some 225 miles off the coast of northeastern Brazil, with regular flights to and from Natal and Recife.
 Fernando de Noronha is a wildlife-spotter’s paradise — and a World Heritage Site — with an abundance of flora, fauna and marine life.
 Humpback whales, short-finned pilot whales and melon-headed whales can all be spotted from Fernando de Noronha, as well as various species of dolphin.

 Chile has some of the most diverse whale spotting opportunities in South America, with species including humpback whales, blue whales, fin whales, killer whales, orcas and southern right whales.
 One of the best places for whale spotting is Chiloé Island.
 Here you’ll find Chiloé National Park, a prime spot for seeing blue whales and large baleen whales.
 The best time for whale watching is from late January to April.

 Galápagos Islands, Ecuador

-The Galápagos Islands are world famous for their endemic species, including blue-footed boobies, marine iguanas, Galápagos tortoises and Galápagos penguins.
+The Galápagos Islands are world famous for their endemic species, including blue-footed boobies, marine iguanas, Galápagos giant tortoises and Galápagos penguins.
 Visitors can also spot whales year-round thanks to the nutrient-rich waters surrounding the Galápagos, but the most whale activity is from July to November.
 You can expect to see sperm whales, short-finned pilot whales, humpbacks and Bryde’s whales during a trip to the Galápagos.